JetBrains/pest-intellij/README.md

 ## Resources
-For a great video course on how to write tests with Pest, check out [Testing Laravel](https://testing-laravel.com/)
+For a great video course on how to write tests with Pest, check out [Testing Laravel](https://testing-laravel.com/) or [Pest From Scratch](https://laracasts.com/series/pest-from-scratch).

 <!-- Plugin description end -->